sampsyo/cs6120/content/blog/2022-05-19-hcl-mlir/index.md

 </center>

 Fig. 8(a) shows Roofline Model analysis on Blur kernel with reuse buffer optimization.
-With adding line buffer, we decrease both the number of off-chip memory access and latency, making the point move upper right.
+By adding line buffer, we decrease both the number of off-chip memory access and latency, making the point move upper right.
 Fig. 8(b) shows reuse buffer optimization on Conv2D kernel.
 With line buffer, redundant off-chip memory access is eliminated.
 But only with another window buffer, the performance can be largely improved.
-Fig. 8(c) and (d) shows similar trends when adding reuse buffer.
+Fig. 8(c) and (d) show similar trends when adding reuse buffer.

 <center>
 <img src="roofline_reuse_at.png" alt="alt_text" title="image_tooltip" style="zoom:80%;">